-The Auburn Valley State Park (formerly Auburn Heights Preserve) includes the Marshall family home and carriage house listed on the National Register of Historic Places, site of the first Stanley automobile dealership in Delaware; a museum building housing a collection of vintage automobiles; a 1/8-size live steam railroad operating on the property; and approximately 250 acres of surrounding park land.
+The Auburn Valley State Park (formerly Auburn Heights Preserve) includes the Marshall family home and carriage house listed on the National Register of Historic Places, site of the first Stanley automobile dealership in Delaware; a museum building housing a collection of vintage automobiles; a 1/8-size live steam railroad operating on the property; and approximately 260 acres of surrounding park land.

 - Conduct educational tours of the property, collections and buildings at Auburn Heights;